U.S. Relations With Turkey

 Although not a member of the European Union (EU), Turkey is a member of the EU’s Common Market.

 Turkey's Membership in International Organizations

 Turkey is a candidate for the EU, and its primary political, economic, and security ties are with the West.
-The current government has also sought to strengthen relations over the last few years with its Middle Eastern neighbors, and with Central Asian, African, and Latin American countries.
+The current government has also sought to strengthen relations over the last few years with its Middle Eastern neighbors, and with Central Asian and African countries.

 Turkey is a member of the UN, the Organization for Economic Cooperation and Development (OECD), the Council of Europe, the Organization for Security and Cooperation in Europe (OSCE), the World Trade Organization (WTO), the Black Sea Economic Cooperation (BSEC) Council, the Euro-Atlantic Partnership Council, the G-20, the Organization for Economic Cooperation and Development, the International Monetary Fund, the World Bank, and the Organization of Islamic Cooperation (OIC).
 Turkey also is an observer to the Organization of American States and a Dialogue Partner of the Shanghai Cooperation Organization.

 Turkey maintains an embassy in the United States at 2525 Massachusetts Avenue NW, Washington, DC 20008, tel.
 (202) 612-6700.

 More information about Turkey is available from the Department of State and other sources, some of which are listed here: